 DP16523 Spending a Windfall

-We study the effect of the discovery of precious metals in America on international trade from 1500 to 1810.
+We study the effect of the discovery of precious metals in America from 1500 to 1810 on international trade.
 Around 1500, there was a simultaneous discovery of precious metals and new trading routes.
-We construct a counterfactual scenario of new routes but no precious metals.
-The discovery of precious metals was a windfall to Europe.
-It increased the stock of precious metals in the world more than tenfold.
-Compared with the case of no trade routes and no precious metals, Euro-Asian trade increases up to 20 times.
-We find that American precious metals were at least as important as the new trading routes as a cause of observed trade patterns.
+We construct a counterfactual of new routes but no precious metals.
+The discovery of precious metals increased the stock of precious metals more than tenfold.
+We show that Euro-Asian trade at its peak increased up to 20 times compared with the counterfactual.
+Our simulations match the observed price dynamics.
+We find that precious metals were at least as important as the new routes.